StealthSystems/stringquery/README.md

 You are encouraged to write your own extension of StringQuery so that you can define your own version of systemLoad(), just make sure you set a value for the $update_interval variable; the function is not intended to return a value.
 The one currently in place is based on a 4 core server, which might not be at all like what you're implementing it on.

+### Accessing and Manipulating the $_SESSION entry

+This feature was largely written out of laziness; instead of writing `$_SESSION['StringQuery'][$this->key]` in order to get or set a specific value within the current session data, I added two methods for doing it with slightly less code.
+They're largely for internal use, but they're public in case you need to store your own special data to the current session.

+#### StringQuery::get($keys...)

+To retrieve a specific value within the current session, you call the method like so:

+	$SQ->get('changes', '#myelement');

+Which is the equivelent of:

+	$_SESSION['StringQuery'][$SQ->key]['changes']['#myelement']

+Simply pass the keys you wish to "drill" down through.
+Passing nothing will retrieve the whole array.

+#### StringQuery::set($keys... $value)

+To set a specific value with the current session, you call the method like so:

+	$SQ->set('changes', '@log', 'Hello world!');

+Which is the equivelent of:

+	$_SESSION['StringQuery'][$SQ->key]['changes']['@log'] = 'Hello world!';

+Simply pass the keys you wish to "drill" down through, followed at the end by the value you want to assing to it.
+You must pass at least 1 key before passing the value.

 ### Extending

 This is going to be brief, since honestly it's the same as extending any other PHP class; you can overwrite an existing function or add a new one that uses on the base ones, for instance: